 '''

-split("/usr/local/bin") -> ["/", "usr", "local", "bin"]
+24> filename:split("/usr/local/bin").

+["/","usr","local","bin"]

+25> filename:split("foo/bar").

-split("foo/bar") -> ["foo", "bar"]
+["foo", "bar"]

-split("a:\\msdev\\include") -> ["a:/", "msdev", "include"]
+26> filename:split("a:\\msdev\\include").

+["a:/","msdev","include"]

 '''

 '''

-find_src(Module) -> {SourceFile, Options}
+find_src(Beam) -> {SourceFile, Options}

-find_src(Module, Rules) -> {SourceFile, Options}
+find_src(Beam, Rules) -> {SourceFile, Options}

 '''

-Finds the source file name and compilation options for a compiled module.
+Finds the source filename and compiler options for a module.
 The result can be fed to compile:file/2 in order to compile the file again.

-The Module argument, which can be a string or an atom, specifies either the module name or the path to the source code, with or without the ".erl" extension.
-In either case, the module must be known by the code manager, i.e. code:which/1 must succeed.
+The Beam argument, which can be a string or an atom, specifies either the module name or the path to the source code, with or without the ".erl" extension.
+In either case, the module must be known by the code server, i.e. code:which(Module) must succeed.

-Rules describe how the source directory is found, when the object code directory is known.
-Each rule is of the form {BinSuffix, SourceSuffix} and is interpreted as follows: If the end of the directory name where the object is located matches BinSuffix, then the suffix of the directory name is replaced by SourceSuffix.
-If the source file is found in the resulting directory, then the function returns that location together with Options.
-Otherwise, the next rule is tried, and so on.
+Rules describes how the source directory can be found, when the object code directory is known.
+It is a list of tuples {BinSuffix, SourceSuffix} and is interpreted as follows: If the end of the directory name where the object is located matches BinSuffix, then the source code directory has the same name, but with BinSuffix replaced by SourceSuffix.
+Rules defaults to: